Norodom Ranariddh

 Ranariddh was a graduate of the University of Provence and started his career as a law researcher and lecturer in France.
 In 1983, he joined FUNCINPEC and in 1986 became the chief of staff and commander-in-chief of Armée nationale sihanoukiste.
 Ranariddh became Secretary-General of FUNCINPEC in 1989, and its president in 1992.
 When FUNCINPEC won the 1993 Cambodian general election, it formed a coalition government with the Cambodian People's Party (CPP), which was jointly headed by two concurrently serving prime ministers.
 Ranariddh became the First Prime Minister of Cambodia while Hun Sen, who was from the CPP, became the Second Prime Minister.
 As the First Prime Minister, Ranariddh promoted business interests in Cambodia to leaders from regional countries and established the Cambodian Development Council (CDC).

 From early 1996, relations between Ranariddh and Hun Sen deteriorated as Ranariddh complained of unequal distribution of government authority between FUNCINPEC and the CPP.
 Subsequently, both leaders publicly argued over issues such as the implementation of construction projects, signing of property development contracts, and their rival alliances with the Khmer Rouge.
 In July 1997, major clashes between troops separately aligned to FUNCINPEC and the CPP took place, forcing Ranariddh into exile.
 The following month, Ranariddh was ousted from his position as First Prime Minister in a coup d'état.

 He returned to Cambodia in March 1998, and led his party in the 1998 Cambodian general election.
 When FUNCINPEC lost the elections to the CPP, Ranariddh, after initially challenging the results, became President of the National Assembly in November 1998.
 He was seen as a potential successor to Sihanouk as the King of Cambodia, until in 2001 he renounced his interest in the succession.
 As the President of the National Assembly, Ranariddh was one of the nine members of the throne council which in 2004 selected Sihamoni as Sihanouk's successor.

 In March 2006, Ranariddh resigned as the President of the National Assembly and in October 2006 was ousted as President of FUNCINPEC.
 The following month, he founded the Norodom Ranariddh Party (NRP).
 Accusations and a conviction of embezzlement drove him into exile again.
 He returned to Cambodia after being pardoned in September 2008 and retired from politics.
 Between 2010 and 2012 he unsuccessfully attempted a merger of his NRP with FUNCINPEC.
 In 2014, he launched the short-lived Community of Royalist People's Party (CRPP) before returning to FUNCINPEC in January 2015.
 He was subsequently re-elected to the FUNCINPEC presidency.

-Ranariddh remained out of public view since suffering a car accident during the 2018 election campaign, which saw the death of his second wife.
+Ranariddh remained out of public view following a car accident during the 2018 election campaign, which saw the death of his second wife.
 He made frequent visits to France for medical treatment, and died in November 2021 in Aix-en-Provence.